Honda-Manabu/my-django-app/README.md

 [4] Bitnami, Apache and Django deploying and configuring

+[5] A Docker environment running Linux-based software on Windows and DB switching to a PostgreSQL

-[5] Staging server environment generation, operation check, publication, and operational evaluation
+[6] Staging server environment generation, operation check, publication, and operational evaluation

-[6]Creating a Mysite and publishing it on the web - Renewing the CS50 Problem Set 8 Homepage with Flask.
+[7]Creating a Mysite and publishing it on the web - Renewing the CS50 Problem Set 8 Homepage with Flask.

-[7]Creating a final project submission and receiving a certificate of completion.
+[8]Creating a final project submission and receiving a certificate of completion.

 ##### **References: Note (1)**
 ## **Work Plan**